xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

 in a buffer and save it in JPG format.
 But that doesn't contains any nav items drawn or with a scalebar.
 A snapshot function with possibility of including navigator items drawn and a scalebar can be very useful sometimes.

-For example, in a screening session, we make a mesh montage map and pick a new point items on the map from different area.
+For example, in a screening session, we make a mesh montage map and pick a new point items on the map from different areas.
 Before or after we take all the images from these point items, it would be really cool to have a snapshot map image with all the points drawn on it.
-Something like an image
+It can be very useful for us to track the image quality with ice conditions etc., because we know which image is from which area in the map.

-below:
+Something like an image below:

 **Fig.1 An example snapshot** (click for full size image)